 The things I’ve heard prior to, during and after my French job interviews could fill a (horror) book; the many excuses they brought to the table not to hire me were just as outrageous as the misspelt stress in the university application.

 This is a little record of nine reasons I was given not to get the job in France.

-Do not waste your time to learn perfect French if you are not – and already – French inside.
+Do not waste your time learning perfect French if you weren’t born French inside.

 1) Publishing company

 Because of budget reasons, the permanent position I’d applied for turned into a 3-month contract, so, without even asking, they decided it wasn’t good for me to move back to France for 3 months only.

 They decided it would be boring for me to copy and paste product descriptions for eight hours a day.
 They were right.

 3) Very famous cosmetic corporation that – unfortunately – is not worth it